PereViader/ManualDi/README.md

 ### Scope

-The scope of a binding defines under what circumstances a new instance defined by the binding is returned.
+The scope of a binding defines the rules of creation of instances of the binding.
-The container currently supports 2 of the 3 possible (usual) scope types.

 #### Single

+The container will generate a single instance of the type and always return the same when asked to resolve it.
 Similar to the dreaded `Singleton` but not globally accessible.
-The container will generate a single instance of the type and always return the same when asked to resolve it

 #### Transient

-The container will generate and return a new instance of the type (as defined by the creation strategy explained in the next section) when asked to resolve it
+The container will generate a new instance of the type when requested to resolve it.

 ### From